NemProject/NIP/README.md

 # NEM Improvement Proposal

-:warning:️ This repository will continue being used for proposing improvements for the current version, while Catapult it is not available on the public network.
-However, its encouraged to start proposing improvements not associated with NIS1 API or current tools in the [new repository](https://github.com/nemtech/NIP/).
+:warning:️ Furter work on NIPs has been moved to the [new repository](https://github.com/nemtech/NIP/).

 NEM Improvement Proposals (NIPs) is the process for submitting improvements to NEM.
 This process aims to evolve NEM openly and collaboratively.